bangbangcon/west/content/Speakers.md

 An inertial measurement unit (IMU) is a device that can sense motion and orientation.
 If you combine IMUs with machine learning, you can detect gestures!
-During this past year's Halloween, I built a magic wand that combines IMUs, machine learning, and DIY electronics to detect different gestures when waving the wand.
+For last Halloween, I built a magic wand that combines IMUs, machine learning, and DIY electronics to detect different gestures when waving the wand.
 In this talk, we'll go over the steps I took to build the wand and how you can do it too!
-Hardware prototyping is becoming more accessible than ever for people without a traditional hardware engineering background and there are lots of exciting things you can do when computing meets the physical world.
+Hardware prototyping is becoming more accessible than ever for people without a traditional hardware engineering background, and there are lots of exciting things you can do when computing meets the physical world.

-<b>Jennifer Wang</b> is an engineer who has built sensor algorithms used by 1+
-billion people worldwide.
+**Jennifer Wang** is an engineer who has built sensor algorithms used by 1+ billion people worldwide.
 Jennifer loves sensors and human-computer interaction &mdash; especially when it comes to designing for empathy, emotion recognition, health, and building for humans!
 Her work has been featured in